mosarrat28/CSE712/6 Bonus/Natural Language Processing by HSE University/HSE University NLP Course Summary.md

 it is called __unigram__ for n = 2 it is __bigram__ for n = 3 it is __trigram__

-To evaluate how good an n-gram language model is following tools are used __Perplexity__
+To evaluate how good an n-gram language model is following tools are used

+__Perplexity__
 Perplexity describes how well a probability distribution predicts a sample.
 Perplexity of a bi-gram model:
 -   PP(W) = N root ( product N over all I, 1 / P(Wi|Wi-1) )
 basically the lower perplexity, the higher is the probability, or the better is the model.

+__Smoothing__
+ML model may estimate probability as 0 if they face unseen words, to solve this data sparsity problem smoothing is used.
+Following smoothing techniques are discussed:
+1. Add-one or (Add-k) smoothing
+2. Laplacian Smoothing
+3. Katz backoff
+4. Interpolation Smoothing
+5. Absolute discounting
+6. Kneser-Ney smoothing

 __Hidden Markov Models__
 The problem of sequence taggin is solved using hidden markov models in this lesson.
 The problem can be defined such that, given a sequence of tokens, the most probable sequence of labels for this tokens needs to be inferred.